Could Becoming a Professional Support Lawyer Be Your Ideal Next Move?

 Why this often-overlooked role can be a great fit for disillusioned lawyers

-The role of Professional Support Lawyer was first developed by City firms in the 1990s.
+The role of Professional Support Lawyer was an alternative career path first developed by City firms in the 1990s.

 PSLs (also known variously as Professional Development Lawyers, Knowledge Management Lawyers, and many other variations on the theme) were used to create and update the firms’ standard forms and precedents for fee-earners to use.

 The job was often offered to experienced lawyers who didn’t want to take the partnership route, but whose knowledge and experience was valuable to keep in-house.

 Since the early days, the PSL role has evolved and developed to be much broader than the initial rather technical brief.

 For one thing, the growth of online legal resources such as LexisPSL and Practical Law has made some of the original raisons d’etre for the roles obsolete.

 Also, the world of legal practice has also changed hugely and many of the functions of PSLs have now shifted focus from a purely inward-facing technical role to one that also encompasses marketing, wider business development and strategic planning.

 This is why I think it’s worth taking a serious look at transitioning your career into that of a Professional Support Lawyer if you are disillusioned with practice, but not yet in a place where you feel you can leave the law.

 Knowledge management has grown in importance